MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-v2-devquickstarts-node-api.md

 3. Save the file.
 You will return to it shortly.

-## Step 10: Create a config file to store your Azure AD settings
+## 10: Create a config file to store your Azure AD settings
 This code file passes the configuration parameters from your Azure AD portal to Passport.js.
 You created these configuration values when you added the web API to the portal at the beginning of the article.
 After you copy the code, we'll explain what to put in the values of these parameters.

 1. At a command prompt, change the directory to **azuread**: